Diamondbacks vs. Braves Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has put up 60 hits with 15 doubles, two triples, nine home runs and 13 walks.
-He has driven in 33 runs with one stolen base.
+- Lourdes Gurriel Jr. has 16 doubles, two triples, nine home runs, 13 walks and 35 RBI (61 total hits).
+He has stolen one base.

-- Gurriel has picked up at least one hit in two games in a row.
-During his last five outings he is hitting .300 with a double, a home run and five RBI.
+- Gurriel takes a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .263 with two doubles, a home run and seven RBI.

 Gurriel Recent Games